The Lost Room: Reception

-The miniseries received two Emmy Award nominations, for Outstanding Main Title Design and Outstanding Sound Mixing for a Miniseries or a Movie.
-It was nominated for Best Presentation on Television at the 33rd Saturn Awards.
+The Lost Room received two Emmy Award nominations, for Outstanding Main Title Design — the title credits show the Objects, with the leading actors appearing in black-and-white or sepia snapshots à la the Wedding Photo — and Outstanding Sound Mixing for a Miniseries or a Movie.
+The miniseries was nominated for Best Presentation on Television at the 33rd Saturn Awards.
 Writers Laura Harkcom, Christopher Leone, and Paul Workman were nominated for a 2008 Writers Guild of America Award.